Bandits (2001 film)

 Bandits is a 2001 American crime comedy-drama film directed by Barry Levinson and written by Harley Peyton.
-It stars Bruce Willis, Billy Bob Thornton, and Cate Blanchett.
-The film was released in theaters on October 12, 2001.
-It received mixed reviews, and Thornton and Blanchett's performances received critical praise.
-Thornton and Blanchett were nominated for Golden Globe Awards for Best Actor and Best Actress – Motion Picture Comedy or Musical, and Blanchett was nominated for Best Supporting Actress at the Screen Actors Guild Awards.
+It stars Bruce Willis, Billy Bob Thornton and Cate Blanchett.
+The film was released in theaters by MGM Distribution Co. on October 12, 2001.
+It received mixed reviews from critics and Thornton and Blanchett's performances received critical praise.
+Thornton and Blanchett were nominated for Golden Globe Awards for Best Actor and Best Actress – Motion Picture Comedy or Musical at the 59th Golden Globes and Blanchett was nominated for Best Supporting Actress at the 8th Screen Actors Guild Awards.
+Despite this, the film underperformed at the box office, grossing $67.6 million against a $75 million budget.

 Plot

 Two friends and convicts, Joe and Terry, break out of Oregon State Penitentiary in a concrete mixing truck and start a bank robbing spree, hoping to fund a dream they share.
 They become known as the "Sleepover Bandits" because of their modus operandi: they kidnap the manager of a target bank the night before a planned robbery, then spend the night with the manager's family; early the next morning, they accompany the manager to the bank to get their money.
 Using dim-witted would-be stunt man Harvey Pollard as their getaway driver and lookout, the three successfully pull off a series of robberies that gets them recognition on the FBI's Ten Most Wanted list, and ultimately the reward for information leading to their capture is increased to $1 million.

 When Kate, a housewife with a failing marriage, decides to run away, she ends up in the hands of the criminals.
 Initially attracted to Joe, she also ends up in bed with Terry and a confused love triangle begins.

 The three of them go on the lam and manage to pull off a few more robberies, but after a while the two begin to fight over Kate, and she decides to leave them.
 The two criminals then decide to pull off one last job.